Pylons/pyramid/docs/narr/models.rst

 - A :term:`root factory` returns a model instance.

-- A model instance is generated as a result of :term:`url dispatch` (see the ``factory`` argument to :meth:`pyramid.config.Configurator.add_route`).

 - A model instance is exposed to :term:`view` code as the :term:`context` of a view.

-Model objects typically store data and offer methods related to mutating that data.
+In many :term:`traversal` based applications (particularly ones that use Zope-like patterns), model objects often store data and offer methods related to mutating that data.

 .. note::